'A'isha al-Ba'uniyya: Selections on the Fundamentals of Stations

 Sincere obedience to God should be motivated only by the desire to draw closer to Him.
-The believer should have no thought of attaining praise or glory among people, for sincerity requires the utmost humility.
-Therefore, concupiscence (nafs) is to be disciplined, while the heart must be blind to the opinions of others, as the spirit guards against pride.Sincerity, she says, is like water helping the tiny seeds of good works to grow, while hypocrisy is a cyclone that will sweep away the fields of one's labor.
+The believer should not think of attaining praise or glory among people, for sincerity requires the utmost humility.
+Therefore, concupiscence (nafs) is to be disciplined, while the heart must be blind to the opinions of others, as the spirit guards against pride.
+Sincerity, she says, is like water helping the tiny seeds of good works to grow, while hypocrisy is a cyclone that will sweep away the fields of one's labor.